 Increased storage

-Want to learn more about adding SSD to enable academic mobility and outside learning?
+Want to learn more about adding SSD to enable academic mobility and outdoor learning?
 Read about how the future of education depends on SSD speed and durability, and check out this free guide to SSDs in the virtual classroom.